Chemistry only

 The image opposite shows a typical electrochemical cell.
 Here the reactive metal magnesium is connected to the less reactive metal copper.
 The two metals are dipped into a suitable electrolyte solution.
 A voltmeter or an ammeter or even a bulb can be placed in the circuit to detect if an electrical voltage or current is flowing.
 The most reactive metal in the cell, in this case the magnesium metal will be oxidised, that is it will lose electrons and these electrons will flow through the wire towards the less reactive copper metal.

 The image below shows three cells; in each cell there are two different metals dipped in a sodium nitrate electrolyte.
 In each cell there is a flow of electrons; that is an electrical current; from the metal highest in the reactivity series to the metal lowest in the reactivity series.
-The most reactive metal in the cell will form the negatively charged electrode while the least reactive metal will form the positively charged electrode in the cell.
+The most reactive metal in the cell will form the negatively charged electrode; the anode; while the least reactive metal will form the positively charged electrode; the cathode in the cell.

 potassium |